FMKerckhof/TaxAss/Workflow.md

 Unless stated otherwise, all commands below are entered in terminal window.

-1. Background and why we chose this workflow
-2. Format files (textwrangler or bash)
+1. Format files (textwrangler or bash)
     + For the Green Genes (GG) database as general.taxonomy:
       ```bash
        sed 's/ //g' < general.taxonomy >NoSpaces